Skip to content

 MeasureTime frameDescription

-The links between emotional dysregulation and premenstrual dysphoric symptoms in autistic women compared to women with borderline personality disorder and women without a diagnosed psychiatric disorder (healthy volunteers).3 monthsComparison between groups (autistic people, people with BPD, people without disorders) of the intensity of ED assessed using self-report questionnaires according to the phase of the menstrual cycle (follicular phase, luteal phase and late luteal phase).
+The links between emotional dysregulation and premenstrual dysphoric symptoms in autistic women compared to women with borderline personality disorder, women with premenstrual dysphoric disorder compared to women without a diagnosed psychiatr3 monthsComparison between groups (autistic people, people with BPD, people with PMDD, people without disorder) of the intensity of EA assessed using self-questionnaires according to the phase of the menstrual cycle (follicular phase, luteal phase, and late luteal phase)

 Secondary